In this article

 Expense Receipt

-In this article, we'll break down what can be used for reimbursement and tax purposes and show you how to keep track of these expense receipts.
-We'll also outline best practices for making your own receipts and automating your expense tracking for a more efficient workflow.
+In this article, we'll break down what types of expense receipts you can use as proof of purchase for both reimbursement and tax purposes.
+We'll also outline best practices for generating your own receipts and automating expense receipt tracking to improve efficiency.

-What can be used as a valid expense receipt?
+What can you use as a valid expense receipt?

-A receipt, invoice, credit card statement, or digital confirmation like an email or app notification can serve as proof of a business-related financial transaction.
-Because there are many types of work expenses, there are a variety of options for what can be used as receipts for reimbursement.
+An itemized receipt, invoice, credit card statement, or digital confirmation like an email or app notification can serve as valid proof of purchase for a business-related transaction.
+Because there are many types of work expenses, you can use a number of options as receipts for reimbursements or tax deductions.

-For travel expenses, there are airline tickets, hotel bills, car rentals, mileage tracking in personal vehicles, and meal receipts.
-If employees are attending a conference, they might have receipts for the registration or event fees on top of business expenses.
+For travel expenses, there are airline tickets, hotel bills, car rentals, mileage tracking reports for personal vehicles, and meal receipts.
+If employees are attending a conference, they might have receipts for the registration or event fees.

-Other examples include invoices from office equipment suppliers, purchase orders, and credit card and bank account statements that document transactions.
-These all might come in the form of physical paper receipts or email receipts.
-The easiest way to keep track of all of these is to use an automated receipt scanner app for businesses, like the one that comes standard with Ramp.
+Other examples include invoices, purchase orders, and credit card and bank account statements that document various transactions.
+These could be either physical paper receipts, e-receipts, PDFs, or emails.
+The easiest way to keep track of all these different receipts is to use an automated receipt scanner app, like the one that comes standard with Ramp.

 Why do you need receipts for expense reports?

 Receipts serve many roles in business accounting.
-For starters, they verify an employee's expense claims to ensure they’re properly reimbursed for their business-related spending.
-Requiring employees to attach receipts helps make sure that any transactions are in line with your company’s expense policies.
+For starters, they verify an employee's expense claims to ensure they’re properly reimbursed for business-related spending.
+Requiring employees to attach receipts helps ensure every transaction complies with your company’s expense policies.
 This streamlines the process for expense reimbursement as well.

-Looking beyond individual employee purposes, receipts include helpful details about business expenditures (dates, prices, items purchased, etc).
-This information is essential for your company's record-keeping, future financial planning, and budget allocation—as well as any potential lawsuits or audits.
+Beyond their role in expense reimbursement, receipts also include useful details about business expenditures, such as dates, prices, items purchased, and more.
+This information is essential for your company's recordkeeping, future financial planning, budget allocation, and tax filing.

-The audit piece is important because receipts are the documentation that allows your business to claim tax deductions on its payments and provide a paper trail the IRS can verify.
-That's another incentive to develop a highly organized system—particularly one with accounting software integrations—for collecting and maintaining receipts.
-It's all part of ensuring compliance with tax regulations and avoiding legal issues, which gives your business the chance to save money and grow.
+The risk of an audit or lawsuit is a major incentive to develop an organized system—particularly one with accounting software integrations—for collecting and maintaining receipts.
+It's all part of ensuring compliance with tax regulations and avoiding legal issues.

 Track expenses with Ramp's free expense report template

-How long do I need to keep my receipts?
+How long do you need to keep receipts?

-Business owners in the U.S. should hold onto expense receipts for at least as long as the IRS can audit their records.
-Three years at minimum is the general advice, since an audit from the agency can include tax returns filed within the past three years.
+US business owners should save expense receipts for at least as long as the IRS can audit their records.
+Because an audit can include tax returns filed within the past three years, you should hold onto expense receipts for a minimum of three years.
+However, many experts recommend keeping receipts and other documentation for seven years.

-If auditors identify significant accounting errors, however, they might want to look at financial records and receipts going back even further.
-According to the IRS, that additional time period usually doesn't extend beyond the last six years.
-That's why many experts recommend keeping seven years' worth of receipts and other documentation.
+That’s because auditors might want to look at financial records and receipts going back even further if they find significant accounting errors.
+According to the IRS, they usually won’t go back more than the last six years.

-Other factors might play into how long a particular business should hold onto its receipts, like industry-specific regulations or legal obligations.
-Any receipts related to contractual agreements, insurance claims, investor or lender needs, property purchases, or other company-specific issues must be maintained for the relevant durations, which could exceed 3–7 years.
+Other factors might influence how long a business should hold onto its receipts as well, like industry-specific regulations or legal obligations.
+Receipts related to contractual agreements, insurance claims, investor or lender needs, property purchases, or other company-specific issues must be maintained for the relevant durations, which could exceed seven years.

 How do you make your own receipt templates?